midsbie/authagon/examples/oauth2-web-starter/README.md

 This will start the web server on http://localhost:3000 and will be ready to authenticate users via the configured providers.

-Visit http://localhost:3000 and click on "Log in with Google" to authenticate using Google.
+Visit http://localhost:3000 and click on "Log in with <provider>" to authenticate with your provider of choice.
 Once logged in, you can view the user's profile by navigating to the profile page.

 ## Contributing